Tlaxiaco: The city

 Tlaxiaco is located in temperate valley, surrounded by two mountains belonging to the Sierra Mixteca: Cerro Negro and Cerro Yucuninu, the latter of which is the highest point in the municipality at 2875 metres above sea level.
 Like most of the Mixteca region, the Tlaxiaco valley is drained by the Río Balsas system, which is fed by numerous small streams that rise in the hills near the municipal seat.

 The climate is subhumid temperate, with a rainy reason in the summer.
 The average annual temperature is 18°C, although in winter temperatures can drop to zero or below.
-Unlike other areas in the Mixteca region, the Tlaxiaco valley and its surrounding mountains still possess some conifer forests, inhabited by species including deers, armadillos, rabbits, and other small mammals.
+Unlike other areas in the Mixteca region, the Tlaxiaco valley and its surrounding mountains still possess some conifer forests, inhabited by species including deer, armadillos, rabbits, and other small mammals.

 XETLA, a government-run indigenous community radio station, is based in Tlaxiaco.

 The city's Santa María Asunción church is notable for a number of colonial-era santos (statues of saints).